All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Metabolic rate maintenance.
 Because lean tissue is metabolically active, preserving muscle mass during weight loss helps maintain resting metabolic rate.
 The metabolic rate decline that accompanies weight loss (often called "metabolic adaptation") is a major driver of weight regain.
 To the extent that GH secretagogues help preserve lean mass, they could help maintain metabolic rate and improve long-term weight maintenance.

-The Combination Rationale: Mechanistic Synergy
+The Combination Rationale: Mechanistic combined effect

 The case for combining CJC-1295/Ipamorelin with semaglutide is built on the idea that these compounds address different and complementary aspects of the weight loss equation.

 Semaglutide drives weight loss through appetite reduction, delayed gastric emptying, and central nervous system effects on food reward pathways.
-It creates the caloric deficit necessary for fat loss but does so in a way that is agnostic to body composition.
+It creates the caloric deficit necessary for fat loss but does so in a way that's agnostic to body composition.
 The body loses weight, but the partition between fat and lean tissue loss is determined by other factors.

 CJC-1295/Ipamorelin shifts the partitioning.
 By enhancing GH signaling, these peptides promote fat oxidation and support protein synthesis, tilting the body's energy sourcing away from lean tissue and toward adipose stores.
 The combination could theoretically allow patients to achieve the same total weight loss with a more favorable fat-to-lean loss ratio.

-An additional practical consideration: ipamorelin's selectivity means it does not significantly stimulate appetite through ghrelin pathways.
+An additional practical consideration: ipamorelin's selectivity means it doesn't significantly stimulate appetite through ghrelin pathways.
 This is critical.
 Using a less selective GH secretagogue like GHRP-6 alongside semaglutide would create a pharmacological tug-of-war between appetite suppression and hunger stimulation.
 Ipamorelin avoids this conflict, making it the preferred secretagogue for this particular combination.

 What the Evidence Supports